valerielim/SQL-Duke/SQLDukeWeek2.md

 4. Make indentations for new subqueries or new lines.
 You'll learn more about this later.
 2. Although MySQL accepts both single and double inverted commas, stick to single commas where possible.
 Most other DBs only accept single ticks.

-# First Look At Your Database
+# Start: First Look At Your Database
 *Let's assume you're exploring a new DB, but have no diagrams about it.
 How would you explore and get to know it?*

 To make something the default database for our queries, run this command: